adham192/Smart-AI-RAG-Assistant/README.md

 ```

 3. **Upload a Document:**
-   - Use the sidebar to upload PDF or DOCX files
+   - Upload PDF or DOCX files

 4. **Index Documents:**
    - Click "Upload & Index" to process and index the documents